nicolas3121/TFEA-lite/README.md

 ### Element definition
 The element information is stored in form of a python list.
 For each element, the properties includes: ```[ element_id, element_type, material_id, real_id, connectivity ]```.
 Note that the element_id is also 1-based.
 In the current lite version, the element types include:

- - ```Quad4n```: Bi-linear quadrilateral element (2D), each node includes the dofs: [ 'ux', 'uy' ]
+ - ```Quad4n```: Bi-linear quadrilateral element (2D), each node includes the dofs: '''[ 'ux', 'uy' ]'''
- - ```Tetr4n```: Tetrahedral brick element (3D), each node includes the dofs: [ 'ux', 'uy', 'uz' ]
+ - ```Tetr4n```: Tetrahedral brick element (3D), each node includes the dofs: '''[ 'ux', 'uy', 'uz' ]'''

 The material_id and real_id will be mentioned in the following sections.
-The connectivity is a tuple containing the node ids of the element vertices.
+The connectivity is a tuple containing the node IDs of the element vertices.
-For example, a planar 'Quad4n' model can be defined as:
+For example, a planar '''Quad4n''' model can be defined as:

 ```python
 elements = [